CUBRID/cubrid-manual/en/sql/function/string_fn.rst

 .. function:: REPEAT( string, count )

     The **REPEAT** function returns the character string with a length equal to the number of repeated input character strings.
 The return value is a **VARCHAR** type.
-The maximum length of the characcter string is 33,554,432 and if it this length is exceeded, **NULL** will be returned.
+The maximum length of the character string is 33,554,432 and if it this length is exceeded, **NULL** will be returned.
 If one of the parameters is **NULL**, **NULL** will be returned.

     :param substring: Character string
     :param count: Repeat count.
 If you enter 0 or a negative number, an empty string will be returned and if you enter a non-numeric data type, an error will be returned.